 With vibrant colors and colonial architecture, full of gated courtyards, long windows, and balconies, San Felipe could be the Central American offspring of Havana and New Orleans.

-This is tourist central with boutique hotels, smart bars and cafes, and a sea view.
+This is tourist central with boutique hotels, smart bars and cafes, buzzing nightlife, and a sea view.
 If you listen to the somewhat exaggerated warnings of a tour guide, this is the only area you will experience.
 San Felipe is beautiful but sanitized.

 I could wax lyrical about this lovely part of town.
 About how at Bajareque Coffee House you can buy Geisha coffee direct from the owners of the award-winning Elida and El Burro farms.
 Or about how cool the late night underground and international DJs are at Teatro Amador.
 About how all this is not only touristy but local and vibrant.
 But I am sure you read all this in the guidebooks.
 How you should remain in one corner of Casco Viejo is already well-covered.